samvera-labs/hydra-remote_identifier/README.md

       MintRemoteIdentifierWorker.enqueue(book.to_param, remote_service.name)
     end

-Where your asynchronouse worker does its work request the minting:
+Where your asynchronous worker does its work request the minting:

     # Instantiate target from input
     Hydra::RemoteIdentifier.mint(remote_service_name, target)

+In your show views you can provide a link to the remote identifier via Hydra::RemoteIdentifier.remote_uri_for:

+    <%= link_to(object.doi, Hydra::RemoteIdentifier.remote_uri_for(:doi, object.doi)) %>

 ## Extending Hydra::RemoteIdentifier with alternate remote identifiers